This is an article about a debate on Logical Fallacies.

 Though words are frequently ambiguous, few words invoke this fallacy because ambiguous words do not often result in potentially different meanings of a sentence.

 All that is necessary to identify this fallacy is to show how “safe” or “science” has multiple meanings in the sentence as it is used.
-That’s easily done with this embedded Monsanto quote.
+That’s easily done with this embedded quote from Monsanto.

 “Monsanto once advertised its pesticide Roundup was ‘safer than table salt.'”